Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 4 – Empirical Study on Counterparty Credit Risk.md

 ### 4.3.3 Integration of GARCH and KMV Models

 The integration of the GARCH and KMV frameworks allows the model to incorporate both firm fundamentals and market-driven dynamics.
-In this combined structure, the GARCH model captures short-term fluctuations in equity volatility, while the KMV model translates this information into credit-risk metrics such as DD and EDF.
+In this combined structure, the GARCH model captures short-term fluctuations in equity volatility, while the KMV model translates this information into credit-risk metrics such as DD.
 The iterative estimation proceeds as follows:

 1. Estimate daily equity volatility \( \sigma_E \) from the GARCH(1,1) model.
 2. Use market capitalization \( E_t \), equity volatility \( \sigma_E \), risk-free rate \( r_t \), and the default point \( D_P \) to solve the KMV system for \( V_A \) and \( \sigma_A \).
-3. Compute DD and EDF using the standard KMV formulations.
+3. Compute DD using the standard KMV formulations.

-This approach produces a sequence of daily DD and EDF estimates that capture both firm-specific risk and systemic market volatility.
+This approach produces a sequence of daily DD estimates that capture both firm-specific risk and systemic market volatility.
 The dynamic nature of this model makes it suitable for analyzing time-varying solvency and for stress-testing purposes in counterparty credit-risk management.
 Moreover, it enables an empirical comparison of market-implied solvency measures with regulatory capital standards such as those defined under Basel III (Basel Committee 2011).

 The model specification unifies structural and econometric methodologies.
 The KMV model provides the theoretical foundation linking firm assets and liabilities, while the GARCH process supplies the dynamic component necessary to reflect evolving market volatility.
 Together, they form a coherent analytical framework for the empirical measurement of counterparty credit risk.